lianghuiqiang9/S3PIR/README.md

-Artifact: Simple and Practical Sublinear Private Information Retrieval
+Artifact: Simple and Practical Sublinear Private Information Retrieval Using Dummy Subsets

 This artifact provides an implementation of the S3PIR protocol.
 Running the artifact will reproduce S3PIR's performance results given in table 2 and table 3.